Dwozcode/Java-Calculator/README.md

 Special thanks to the Brototype YouTube channel for the inspiring coding challenge that led to the creation of this Java Calculator.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

----

 Happy calculating!
 If you have any questions, feedback, or encounter any issues with the Java Calculator project, please don't hesitate to reach out.
 Enjoy coding!